Originating here at Libero and created by our Founder Lauren Bersaglio our #StopFitspiration project:

 - advocates and teaches balanced, body positive approaches to fitness

 What is ‘Fitspiration’?

-“Fitspiration is any image or message that focuses on exercise as a means to attain a physical end.
-These messages often promote unhealthy and obsessive behaviours along with unattainable physical ideals.
-This contributes to both negative body image and addictive exercising behaviours.”
+“Fitspiration messages focus on exercise as a means to attain a physical end.
+Often tagged #fitspiration or #fitspo, these messages promote unhealthy and obsessive behaviours along with unattainable physical ideals.
+This contributes to negative body image and unhealthy exercise behaviours.”